 Who in their career had some outstanding ERAs in Major League Baseball?

 Here are some people who have the highest era in MLB?
-With an ERA of 1.79, Ed Walsh has a minor professional ERA of all history played for seven seasons during 1906 and 1914.
-Bob Gibson, who played for the St. Louis Cardinals over almost seventeen years and with an ERA of 2.91, was yet another outstanding pitcher.
+With an ERA of 1.79, Ed Walsh has a minor professional ERA of all history played for seven seasons between 1906 and 1914.
+Bob Gibson, who played for the St. Louis Cardinals for almost seventeen years and with an ERA of 2.91, was yet another outstanding pitcher.
 In his best showing, 1968, he seemed to have a 1.12 ERA.

-By 1924, Dazzy Vance, a pitcher recognized for his speed and so the only pitcher to win the National League in hits for seven successive seasons, with an ERA of 2.16.
+By 1924, Dazzy Vance, a pitcher recognized for his speed and the only pitcher to win the National League in hits for seven successive seasons, with an ERA of 2.16.
 After all, although Babe Ruth of the Boston Red Sox is best remembered for his smashing, he was indeed a fantastic left-handed pitcher with a 2.28 ERA in his lifetime.